zchsh/public-domain-ebooks/README.md

 - <https://github.com/IDPF/epub3-samples>

 So far, the cover seems to be set correctly, since I can see it in Finder previews on macOS... but it's not yet showing up on my Kobo!
 Weird.

+On further investigation, I compiled an EPUB from the `epub3-samples` via a [fork of that repo](https://github.com/zchsh/epub3-samples).
+After loading this onto my Kobo, the cover image still isn't displaying correctly.
+So there must be something Kobo-specific that I have to do...
+Might be worth trying <https://pgaskin.net/kepubify/try/>, and seeing what the output looks like?

 ### 2025-03-24 - loading via USB works better